Jamaica - Country Commercial Guide

 Overview

-Jamaica’s agriculture (food and beverage) market represents good business opportunities for United States suppliers, particularly since the island’s tropical climate and diversified topography incentivize the production of crops that differ from those grown in the cooler climates of the United States.
+Jamaica’s agriculture (food and beverage) market represents strong business opportunities for United States suppliers, particularly since the island’s tropical climate and diversified topography incentivize the production of crops that differ from those grown in the cooler climates of the United States.

-Imports from the US 451 390.3 488 N/A
+Imports from the US | 390 | 488 | 600 |

-Exchange Rates 134.22 143.27 151.62 N/A
+Exchange Rates | 143.27 | 151.62 | 154.21 |

-(total market size = (total local production + imports) - exports); *N/A indicates no data are available
+(Total market size = (total local production + imports) - exports); *N/A indicates no data are available

-Source: Statistical Institute of Jamaica (STATIN)
+Source: Statistical Institute of Jamaica (STATIN).

 Grains & Soybeans

 Demand for soybean, soybean meal and coarse grain is largely driven by the livestock sub-sector, particularly the poultry industry.
-Imports of these products are expected to be strong as Jamaican demand for poultry is high, with chicken remaining the primary source of protein.
+Imports of these products are expected to remain strong as Jamaican demand for poultry is high, with chicken remaining the primary source of protein.

 Fruits & Vegetables

-Importation of fruits and vegetables continue to be popular, as demand within the hotel/restaurant and retail sectors remain high.
-Importation of particular fruits (apples, pears, strawberries, plums, kiwis) and vegetables (broccoli, asparagus, spinach) is expected to continue to grow as there are few suitable areas to successfully cultivate these crops in Jamaica.
+Importation of fruits and vegetables continues to be popular, as demand within the hotel/restaurant and retail sectors remain high.
+Importation of certain fruits (apples, pears, strawberries, plums, kiwis) and vegetables (broccoli, asparagus, spinach) is expected to continue to grow as there are few suitable areas to successfully cultivate these crops in Jamaica.
 However, other imported products, such as tomatoes, carrots, cabbages, melons, lettuce, and other fruits and vegetables that compete directly with local products are less competitive, and Jamaica’s Safeguard Act of 2001 further advantages local producers.
 Imports of these products, however, can increase during periods of shortages.
 Imported garlic and capsicums will remain competitive since local production is limited.

 Meats